 From left: Sharon Holroyd (UK), Bente Thoft Jensen (Chair Bladder Cancer group), Jeannette Verkerk (EAUN Board), Corinne Tillier (EAUN Board), Kathryn Chatterton (UK)

 Missing on the picture: Eva Wallace (IE), Lawrence Drudge-Coates (Chair Prostate Cancer Group), Linda Söderqvist (SE), Virginie Lejay (FR), Stefano Terzoni (Chair Continence group)

 - A SIG group is formed by nurses (or other health care professionals) with special experiences in one particular part of the urology field.

 - Every SIG group will have a chair who should act as the connector between the group and the responsible person within the EAUN board, with yearly reports highlighting ideas and outcomes from each SIG.

 - The groups will work autonomous and will have the freedom to work on relevant topics.

 - If the number of members exceeds 25 a co-chair should be named.

 - Members can be invited to step into a group at any time.
 They do not need to be approved by the general assembly (the EAUN members).

-- Neither is there a specific term for being a member of such a group, nor is membership restricted to one group.
+- There is not a specific term for being a member of a group, nor is membership restricted to one group.

 - SIG members can be invited based on the information in our membership database, they can apply themselves or they can be invited by the SIG chair or EAUN board members.